joekarma/cl-plus/README.markdown

 There are a few libraries which, for one reason or another, are missing functions I desire.
-Rather than waiting for the library maintainers to update their code, I've chosen to keep a collection of monkeypatches.
+Rather than waiting for the library maintainers to update their code, I've chosen to keep a collection of monkey patches.
 My patches can be found in monkey.lisp

 I recognize that this is probably a very bad idea, but I'm giving it a try, and guess I'll just have to wait to get bitten.